okeeffed/cheat-sheets/Machine-Learning/CL-Logistic-Regression.md

 The red points are the training set observations for when the IV purchased = 0, and 1 for green.

 In our example, red did not buy the SUV, green are those who did.

+Given the x,y axis, those with the lower salary who also didn't have red are also those who didn't but the SUV.
+We can see those with the higher salaries are more likely to have bought the SUV.

+Another observation is that the older above the average even with the lower salary were more likely to buy the SUV.